kajetanjasztal/matrix-tracer/README.md

 ## This implementation

-Function `generatePath` builds polygons around cells with vertical and horizontal segment of path element, assuming even-odd filling method.
+Function `generatePath` builds polygons around cells with vertical and horizontal segment of path element, assuming `fill-rule: evenodd`.

 Utilizes 2x2 sensor with two states: